Pascal-So/aris-groundstation/README.md

 If you can't connect to the module, check if the baud rate in `rfInterface/xbee.py` and the usb device in `docker-compose.yml` are correct.
 On most systems, you can check the usb port the module is connected to with `ls /dev/ttyUSB*`.

 If your module gets rejected, add the 64bit address to the `known_modules` list in `rfInterface/rf_interface.py`.

+If XCTU can't find the module, sometimes you have to connect the usb cable and start XCTU before plugging in the power to the module...

 ### Streaming data to Server
 You need to be connected to the vpn network.